New species of blind eel that burrows through the soil discovered

 This leads to another of their major adaptations, shared with other species of swamp eel.
 The damp soil helps to keep the eels moist, but not so much with breathing.

 'All swamp eels rely on breathing air,' says Ralf.
 'Their gill filaments - which most fishes use for oxygen exchange - are almost gone entirely.
+Instead the covering of the mouth cavity is highly vascularised with lots of blood vessels.
+These serve as accessory gills.'

 This allows the fish to breathe air through the lining of their mouth.
 Yet this is not the case for the eels' entire lives: while adult swamp eels have no fins, the young eels do.